 What everybody ought to know about umbrella companies

-Contractor umbrella companies have been around since the middle of 2000.
-Up until that point, most freelancers and contractors either worked through their own limited company or as a PAYE employee of a recruitment agency or the end client.
+Contractor umbrella companies have been around for almost 20 years.
+Before they existed, most freelancers and contractors either worked through their own limited company or as a PAYE employee of a recruitment agency (or the end-client).

 How does an umbrella company work?

 This is probably best explained as a series of step by step processes.
 As umbrellas will process your pay in the same way, they’ll all follow the steps below, and while procedures may vary very slightly, these are the general processes – from signing up to getting paid.

 - Choose an umbrella you’re comfortable with.
 Usually, if you’re working through an agency, they’ll have a Preferred Supplier List (PSL) and will ask you to pick one from there.
 If not, we recommend you look for an FCSA accredited umbrella because you’ll be in safe hands.

 - You’ll need to register with the umbrella company, usually over the phone or by completing an online registration form.

 - You’ll be required to provide proof of your identity, right to work in the UK and finally, a P45 (or Right to Work document if you don’t have one).

 - Once registered, you sign an employment contract between you (the employee) and the umbrella company (the employer).